publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptD/m__us_usc_t26_s45.md

             In the case of a producer of Indian coal, the credit determined under this section (without regard to this paragraph) for any taxable year shall be increased by an amount equal to the applicable dollar amount per ton of Indian coal—

-                (i) produced by the taxpayer at an Indian coal production facility during the 9-year period beginning on January 1, 2006, and
+                (i) produced by the taxpayer at an Indian coal production facility during the 11-year period beginning on January 1, 2006, and

                 (ii)

                  sold by the taxpayer—

-                    (I) to an unrelated person, and
+                    (I) to an unrelated person (either directly by the taxpayer or after sale or transfer to one or more related persons), and

-                    (II) during such 9-year period and such taxable year.
+                    (II) during such 11-year period and such taxable year.

             (B) __Applicable dollar amount__